 Beyond that, it’s just polite.
-Remember that hiring managers aren’t just looking for qualified applicants when they’re interviewing candidates – they’re also looking for someone who will fit in with the team.
+Remember that hiring managers aren’t just looking for qualified applicants when they’re interviewing candidates, they’re also looking for someone who will fit in with the team.
 Sending a thank-you letter shows that you’re considerate and know how to behave in a professional setting.
 It could mean the difference between a job offer and losing out to the competition who took the time to follow up.

 What to Include in the Letter

-Use a polite salutation, such as Dear, followed by Mr./Ms. Lastname, or their first name if that was how they were introduced.
+Use a polite salutation, such as Dear, followed by Mr./Ms. Lastname, or the interviewer's first name if that was how they were introduced.
 Then you can thank them for their time, for the interview, and for letting you know more about the position.
-It’s good if you can follow with some examples of skills that you have that will fit in well at the company, and how eager you are to put them to use in the position.
+It’s beneficial if you can follow with some examples of skills you have that will fit in well with the job and at the company, and how eager you are to put them to use in the position.